-Without a doubt, Shoreditch is the epitome of “trendy” when it comes to London neighbourhoods.
+Without a doubt, Shoreditch is the epitome of “trendy” when it comes to London neighborhoods.

-This hipster neighbourhood, popularised by artists, is a haven for fashionistas and underground lovers who love a bit of creativity and the unknown when spending a night in London.
+This hipster neighborhood, popularised by artists, is a haven for fashionistas and underground lovers who love a bit of creativity and the unknown when spending a night in London.